userhas404d/cfn-look-up-ami-ids/README.md

 - Uses a new parameter `AutoUpdateAmi` to enable use of the most recent AMI ID on stack update.
 - Improves error logging when the pattern does not match any images
+- deployment as a serverless project

+## Deploy with serverless

+1. Ensure your environment meets the prerequisites per the [serverless documentation][ServerlessLink]
+2. Clone this repo to your local machine
+3. Navigate to the project directory and run `sls deploy`

 ## Lambda Execution Role